firehol/firehol/doc/firehol/firehol-nat.5.md

 For `dnat` and `redirect` the default is PREROUTING, but OUTPUT is also supported.
 For `snat` the default is POSTROUTING, but INPUT is also supported.

+`random` will randomize the port mapping involved, to ensure the ports used are not predictable.

+`persistent` will attempt to map to the same source or destination address.

 The `nat` helper takes one of the following sub-commands: